bamsi/list-structure/README.md

 # List structure

-This is a project structure for the to dolist which has been designed using html, css, javascript and webpack.
+This is a project structure for the to dolist which has been designed using html, css, javascript , webpack , jest for testing.

 # Live Demo